The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness

-We refer to this measure as IEV which stands for Impact of Environmental Variations.
-The IEV can vary approximate within the range [0.0, 0.333] where 0.0 corresponds to a situation in which the environmental variations are absent or do not have any effect, 0.333 corresponds to a situation in which the ranking of the individuals reflects exclusively the effect of the environmental variations (i.e. a situation in which the fitness measure does not provide any information about the relative ability of individuals).
-It is important to consider that the IEV does not depend only on the range of environmental variations.
-It also depends on the problem and on the policy of the agents.
+The IV can vary approximately within the range $[0.0, 0.333]$ where $0.0$ corresponds to a situation in which the variations are absent or do not have any effect on the ranking, $0.333$ corresponds to a situation in which the ranking of the individuals reflects exclusively the effect of the variations (i.e., a situation in which the fitness measure does not provide any information about the relative ability of individuals).
+The value of $0.333$ can be computed experimentally by computing the measure on several sets of rankings generated randomly.
+Therefore it is the expectation when no fitness signal is present in the rankings.
+It is important to consider that the IV does not depend only on the range of variations.
+It also depends on the task and on the behavioral strategy of the robots.

-Environmental variations are usually introduced by varying the state of the robot and of the environment at the beginning of the evaluation episodes (the initial position, orientation and posture of the agent and/or the other entities in the environment) and by varying the state of the agent during every step (the effect of motor actions and/or the observation and/or the property of the body parts of the agent).
-Overall, it is expected that the greater the range of variations, the greater the value of the IEV measure.
-It is noteworthy though, that the agents can partially neutralize the environmental variation by acting accordingly, i.e., by having a policy that is robust to these variations.
-This is somehow related and aligned to the law of requisite variety, also known as the first law of cybernetics~\citep{ashby1991requisite}.
+Overall, it is expected that the greater the range of variations, the greater the value of the IV measure.
+It is noteworthy though, that the agents can partially neutralize the environmental variation by acting appropriately, i.e., by executing actions that minimize or neutralize the effects of variations.